-By the same token, transfers of shares in real estate companies are subject to real estate transfer tax on condition that at least 95% of the company's shares are combined in the acquiring party's hand or are acquired by them.
-Additionally, it is also possible to combine shares indirectly since integration in a group of companies pursuant to section 9 Corporate Income Tax Act can lead to an indirect share combination
+Completely new regulations for share combinations with effect from 1 July 2025 were laid down in the BBG.
+Up until that date, transfers of shares in real estate companies were subject to real estate transfer tax on condition that at least 95% of the company's shares were combined in the acquiring party's hand or were acquired by them.
+Additionally, it is also possible to combine shares indirectly since integration in a group of companies pursuant to section 9 Corporate Income Tax Act can lead to an indirect share combination.